craigharman/recipe-convertor/README.md

 # Recipe Converter to Mela Format

-A JavaScript application that converts HTML and YML recipe files to the Mela file format (.melarecipe).
+A JavaScript application that converts HTML and YML recipe files from [Cookbook App](https://cookbookmanager.com) to the [Mela](https://mela.recipes) file format (.melarecipe).

 ## Features